-B. My God-given mission involves a motivation.
+- B. My God-given mission involves a motivation.
 "So that we may present everyone perfect in Christ."
 The Greek teleion means "complete, finished, mature, full grown."
-That's what we're after.

-1. I am not merely seeking decisions for Christ.
-The assignment is far bigger.

-2. I am seeking to present people complete in Christ.
+That's what we're after. - 1.
+I am not merely seeking decisions for Christ.
+The assignment is far bigger. - 2.
+I am seeking to present people complete in Christ.
 I can't tell you how many times I return to this verse in my mind (that's why I urge you to memorize it)!
 When I'm trying to minister to someone who gets under my skin, I remember Paul's motivation and make it my own.

 Don't just tolerate people.
 View them in light of this purpose statement.
 My goal is to present every person perfect in Christ, complete in Christ, spiritually mature in Christ.
 And if I'm going to facilitate that, I need to ask myself a question about each person God brings my way.

 How can I be used today to help make this person more complete in Christ?

-That question will lead to some follow-up questions, like:
+That question leads to some follow-up questions, like:

---Does this person know Christ?
-Being complete starts with salvation.

---Is this person growing in Christ, and if not, how can I help?

---Are there noticeable sin issues in this person's life, and if so, what can I do about it?

---Does this person have relationships that please Christ, and if not, can I be of help?
+- -Does this person know Christ?
+Being complete in Christ starts with knowing Christ. - -Is this person growing in Christ, and if not, how can I help?
+Share a Scripture?
+Pray? - -Are there noticeable sin issues in this person's life, and if so, what can I do about it? - -Does this person have relationships that please Christ, and if not, can I be of help?

-That's our calling, to present people complete in Christ.
-You say, "How could I ever do that?"
-Good question.
-Here's the answer...
+So, my mission involves a message (that's Christ), and a motivation (to present people complete in Christ).
+Thirdly...

-C. My God-given mission involves a means.
-Verse 29-"To this end I labor, struggling with all his energy, which so powerfully works in me."
-Notice the balance...

-1. God expects me to work hard in ministry.
-Paul says he labored and struggled, and we must do the same.
+- C. My God-given mission involves a means.
+Verse 29 (ESV)-"For this I toil, struggling with all his energy that he powerfully works within me."
+Notice the means. - 1.
+God expects me to work hard in ministry.
+Paul says he toiled and struggled, and we must do the same.
 Is ministry hard work?
 Yes.
 Is it overwhelming at times?
 Absolutely.
-Then how do we do it?

-2. God Himself provides the power for ministry.
-Paul said I labor...with all HIS energy which powerfully works in me.
+Then how do we do it? - 2.
+God Himself provides the power for ministry.
+Paul said I toil...with all HIS energy that He powerfully works within me.